steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ![](../images/pytorch-and-coreml/charts.png)
 <figcaption>Watch charts and trendlines in the app.</figcaption>

-Computing a trendline across given points is easy.
-You can use a simple <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Linear_regression">linear regression</a>, or you can even get fancy and use a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Robust_regression">robust regression</a> (such as <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Theil–Sen_estimator">Theil-Sen</a>) to minimize the impact of inaccurate or stray measurements.
+Computing a trendline across some given points is easy.
+You can use a simple <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Linear_regression">linear regression</a> – or you can even get fancy and use a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Robust_regression">robust regression</a>, to minimize the impact of inaccurate or stray measurements.

 However, what often happens with a mechanical watch – especially one that’s not running very well – is that you reset it to the current time every few days.
 Or you skip wearing it for a couple days, and its “charge” depletes, so you have to reset it.
 These events create a “break” in the trendline.
 For example: